1950 Meath Intermediate Football Championship

 The 1950 Meath Intermediate Football Championship is the 24th edition of the Meath GAA's premier club Gaelic football tournament for intermediate graded teams in County Meath, Ireland.
 The tournament consists of 10 teams.
 The championship starts with a group stage and then progresses to a final.

 Ardcath, Dunderry and St. Mary's Kilbeg were relegated from the 1949 S.F.C.

-This was the final season that Ardcath were named as such.
+This was the final season that Ardcath was named as such.
 From the 1951 I.F.C. onwards they were known as St. Vincent's.

 At the end of the season, the Cushinstown Young Ireland's club (an amalgamation of the Cushinstown and Bellewstown clubs in 1947) folded.
-No Cushinstown club has been reformed, however a new club Bellewstown St. Theresa's was established in the J.F.C. in the mid 1960s.
+No Cushinstown club has been reformed, however a new club Bellewstown St. Theresa's was established in the J.F.C. in the mid-1960s.
 Moynalty applied to be regraded to the 1951 J.F.C.

-On 10 September 1950, Donaghmore claimed their 2nd Intermediate championship title when they defeated Ballinabrackey 2-9 to 0-5 in the final.
+On 10 September 1950, Donaghmore claimed their 2nd Intermediate championship title when they defeated Ballinabrackey 2–9 to 0–5 in the final.